 - Install sticky fly strips to catch and trap flies near garbage bins and wherever they tend to accumulate.

 - Set up screens on all your windows and doors.

-When to Call a Professional Exterminator?
+When to Contact a Professional?